HarrisonHall/hachha.dev/content/pages/blog/articles/2023_retro/2023_retro.md

 (mostly asynchronously), ultimately the work required exceeded my willingness to continue.
 Each course was unique, but sadly the tight schedules around assignment deadlines added unnecessary stress to learning which ultimately killed my passion for the subject.
-I'm still interested in some of fields I had originally intended to study, but I've decided that I'll study them at my own pace on my own time.
+I'm still interested in some of the fields I had originally intended to study, but I've decided that I'll study them at my own pace on my own time.
 Much more thought went into the original pursuit and the decision to quit than I've expressed here, but it really was a tough decision.

 ## N3

 As originally expected, I failed the N3.
-I'm not terribly dissapointed.
+I'm not terribly disappointed.
 I didn't have too much time to study directly before it (mostly due to schooling and a packed November), but I gave it my best shot.
 As I thought, listening was by far the most difficult subject.
 My vocabulary and reading scores were lower than